 14- Quick swipe from the ‘123?’ key to fast access special characters.

-If long press isn’t your way to access special characters, then how about using swipe to access those special character?
-Usually, you need to press ‘123?‘ key to access all special character, tap on the desired one & then hit back ‘123?‘ key to get back to alphabets.
-Alternatively, you can swipe from ‘123?‘ key to the desired character & release, it will type the character in the text area without leaving the alphabet keys.
+If the long press isn’t your way to access special characters, then how about using swipe to access those special characters?
+Usually, you need to press the ‘123?‘ key to access all special character, tap on the desired one & then hit back the ‘123?‘ key to get back to alphabets.
+Alternatively, you can swipe from the ‘123?‘ key to the desired character & release, it will type the character in the text area without leaving the alphabet keys.

 15- Change the keyboard’s appearance.

 These are tricks that we find worth sharing.
-To access all these features, make sure you are on the latest version of GBoard app.
+To access all these features, make sure you are on the latest version of the GBoard app.
 However, Google might add more features to make GBoard the coolest keyboard app, that does more than just typing.

 Which GBoard trick do you find interesting?
 And if you have something that we might have missed, Do let us know via a comment.